lacity/street_designator/proposal_for_lacity.md

 ----------
 <a name="background"></a>

-NavigateLA is a BOE Geographical Information System (GIS) used by Plan Check engineers, to determine the designation of a particular street and assess whether construction plans are compliant with city code.
+NavigateLA is a BOE Geographical Information System (GIS) used by Plan Check Engineers, to determine the designation of a particular street and assess whether construction plans are compliant with city code.
 Because it is the Planning Department that specifies the designation information, and because these designations change